braycarlson/bockbluster/README.md

 ## Search

+You can search for a video game by name, whether typing a new name or backspacing a previous name, and the view will update in real-time to display the matching games.

 ![A .gif of demonstrating the search feature](asset/search.gif?raw=true "search")

 ## Pagination

+We use pagination to make the web page more managable in order for the employee to locate a video game.
+You can cycle forwards or backwards through the pages, and each page will load as you cycle.

 ![A .gif of demonstrating the pagination feature](asset/pagination.gif?raw=true "pagination")

 ## Renting

+A demonstration of the "rental" page where the employee would ask for the customer's name, and input the video game(s) that the user wants to rent.
+This also features a live search for both the customer's name and the video game(s).

 ![A .gif of demonstrating the renting feature](asset/renting.gif?raw=true "renting")

 ## Dashboard

+The employee can access the dashboard for managing the customer's information, current and historic rental information and updating the customer's information, if needed.

 ![A .gif of demonstrating the dashboard feature](asset/dashboard.gif?raw=true "dashboard")